NahimNasser/django-unchained/README.md

 ##Session 1: Intro to Python
 This session will discuss pythonic syntax, structure, and principles.
 Useful built-in functions, and data structures critical for use with django will be covered.
 We will be using the python interactive interpreter for a portion of this lesson.

+Flow:

+* Intro to Python: Why Python?
+* Data Structures: Strings, Integers, Floats, Dictionaries, Lists, Tuples, Sets.
+Talk about differences and use cases.
+* Statements and Functions: if, while, for, lambda, filter, sorted, map, dir, help, pdb
+* something to code in class
+* something to take home.

 ##Session 2: Django's architecture, design, and principles
 A high level overview of the various components in a django web application, and how they interoperate with each other.
 Django's MVC architecture will be broken down.
 Django's design philosophies will also be discussed.